shawzy2/polygon_finance_api/index.md

 -   `market`: One of `stocks`, `fx` (forex), or `crypto`
 -   `date`: date to get stock market values in format YYYY-mm-dd

+Return:

+-   Dataframe of market prices of all symbols on specified day
+-   If market is not open for that day (i.g. stock market is not open on weekends), return will be 0

 ``` r
 marketPricesAll <- function(market = 'stocks', date='2021-01-01') {
   # build url